Starring Daisy Ridley and Mark Hamill. Rated PG

 Meanwhile on the ocean planet Ahch-To, Rey (Daisy Ridley) is seeking to learn the ways of the Force from the hermetic Luke Skywalker (Mark Hamill), who rejects her pleas to help the Resistance.
 As Rey's Jedi abilities emerge, she also develops an unusual psychic connection with Kylo Ren (Adam Driver) that takes them both by surprise.

-Rey, Finn, and Poe may be destined to always remain pale echoes of the Holy Triumvirate of Leia, Luke, and Han, but here, they show signs of breaking away from the generic blandness that inhibited their introductions in The Force Awakens.
+Rey, Finn, and Poe may be destined to remain pale echoes of the Holy Triumvirate of Leia, Luke, and Han, but here, they show signs of breaking away from the generic blandness that inhibited their introductions in The Force Awakens.
 Joining them this time around are sincere-hearted mechanic Rose Tico (Kelly Marie Tran) and the strong-willed Vice Admiral Amilyn Holdo (Laura Dern), who both up-end expectations.

 Weak points come with awkward humour that lacks comedic rhythm and an unnecessary casino escapade, where a disposable underworld character DJ (Benicio del Toro) is introduced, that subsequently soft lens into what is essentially a children's adventure tale about animals.
 (Speaking of which, the numerous new alien critters in the background, such as the birdlike Porgs, go too much for the cutesy and still appear more like animation-meets-live-action rather than real beings, as they lack the presence of physically made constructions used for creatures in the original trilogy.)